by Lauren Goodman | Feb 25, 2026 | Group Therapy For Teens

 How Do We Get Our Teenager Started?

 Your teenager has the potential to grow and thrive using DBT.
 Your teen has love to give others, and there are peers who will value your son or daughter.
-Most importantly, your teenager doesn’t need to feel alone as he or she journeys towards improved mental health.
+Most importantly, your teenager doesn’t need to feel alone as they journey towards improved mental health.
 To begin in Teen Therapy OC’s group therapy, reach out to us at our Contact Page.
 We allow new teens to join the DBT group during the first week of each month.
 We also understand it can be hard to join a new group.
 Sometimes we suggest an individual session with Jazmine beforehand.
 However, if together you and Jazmine decide that isn’t necessary for your teenager, know that she is warm, welcoming, and engaging.
 She carefully selects the teens in the group to make as positive an experience as possible for every teen she sees.

 Please don’t hesitate to reach out with any questions you have about this post or how it can benefit your teen.